-Also with the closure of the line on the 9th of September 1968 the station closed.
+Also, the station closed with the line's closure on the 9th of September 1968.

-On the 3rd of October 1989 the line changed its name back to Watlington but still to this day the signal box carrys the
+On the 3rd of October 1989, the line changed its name back to Watlington but still, to this day, the signal box carries the

 Credit archant via Facebook

-Watlington signal box in 2020 what still carries the network south style name Magdalen road what the station was called until 1989
+Watlington signal box in 2021 that still carries the network South East style name, Magdalen Road, what the station was initially called until 1989

-Here we see the old platform at watlington station the was in use when the line ran to Wisbech and March.
+Here we see the old Watlington station platform used when the line ran to Wisbech and March.

-Just by the station we see this old railway remain from the bygone days
+Just by the station, we see this old railway building from the bygone days.

 The next two pictures are taken from the side of the station where roughly the old track bed would of been leaving Magdalen Road towards Wisbech

-Next after we leave Magdalen Road heading towards Wisbech we cross 4 bridges two are still there and two are just small remains of the former bridges.
+Next, after we leave Magdalen Road heading towards Wisbech, we cross four bridges; two are still there, and two are just small remains of the former bridges.

-Number one crosses the river ouse relief channel and still in use as public footpath.
+Number one crosses the river Ouse relief channel and is still used as a public footpath.

-Number two is just brick remains crossing the river ouse.
+Number two is just brick buttresses on the river ouse banks.

-Number three are brick remains crossing stow road -vehicle road.
+Number three is the brick buttresses at stow road.

-Number 4 is a still used bridge used by farm land access by public foot path and trust me its a long walk.
+Number 4 is a still used bridge used by farmland.
+You can access this bridge by public footpath; trust me, it's a long walk.

-Bridge number one crossing the river Ouse relief channel
+Bridge number one crosses the river Ouse relief channel.

 Not long after taking these pictures the former remains from this bridge are completely demolished in I guess mid to late 2021